PLEASE read the entire website before contacting me; It would be such a shame to waste both our time if you do not agree with my fees and policies.

 3. Can I stop in anytime and have a look around?

 I would be thrilled to have you stop by and visit my home, however, in order to maintain a safe, secure and trusting environment for the families already enrolled in my program, I ask that you make an appointment to visit after hours.
-Parents/guardians of children who currently attend are welcome to drop in at any time their child is in my care.
+Parents/guardians of children who currently attend are welcome to drop in at any time during hours their child is in my home.

 4. How come a family who applied after us was offered a space first?
 This will ONLY happen if the family's requested schedule better matches the current opening or availability.
-For example, a family looking for full time care may be offered the space if another family higher on the waitlist only wants a Drop-in position.
-I only offer short term contracts (3 or 6 months) once a child turn 12 months; you are welcome to use Drop-in services too.
+For example, a family looking for full time care may be offered the space if another family higher on the waitlist only wants a Daily position.

 5. Will we get updates about where we are on the list?
 Unfortunately, I do not send out updates about waitlist status as my current children keep me plenty busy.
 However, families on the wait list are always welcome to e-mail or text me at any time to see where you are or if any changes have occurred.